 Be Conscious of Politeness

 If you happen to be sitting on the floor with others or alone it is important to remember to never point your feet in the direction of others, a sacred statue or building.
 The proper way to sit on the floor is to keep the feet tucked beneath you, for men it is appropriate to sit in a lotus position.
 Places like Malaysia, Singapore, and Bali consider the left hand to be meant for personal hygiene, so when interacting with someone be sure to use your right hand… ALWAYS.

 It’s expected for tourists to be camera crazy and snap a photo every which way they turn but in some places, it may not always be appropriate.
 Taking selfies, photos of statues and famous sites is usually fine, however, there are some sacred moments that you may get caught up in such as a procession of monks or an important ceremony.
 Showing disrespect to a ritual is the last thing you want to do so simply beware of your surroundings as you snap away.

-Have you been to Southeast Asia?
+Have you taken cheap international flights to Southeast Asia?
 Did we miss any helpful tips on how to behave when you get there?
 Let us know in the comments below!